techieshruti/Quiz-App-with-Timer/README.md

 # 🔥 Ultimate JavaScript Quiz App

-A fully dynamic and interactive quiz application built using **HTML**, **CSS**, and **vanilla JavaScript**.
+A fully dynamic and interactive quiz application built using **HTML** and **vanilla JavaScript**.
 This project helps users test their JavaScript knowledge with a clean UI, a timer-based challenge, sound effects, and a score summary with animations.

 ---